Robert Nixon (politician): 1970s

-John Robarts stepped down as Tory leader and Premier in 1971, and was replaced by William Davis.
+John Robarts stepped down as Tory leader and Premier in 1971 and was replaced by William Davis.
 Davis led the Tories to an increased majority in the 1971 provincial election.
 Nixon's Liberals were reduced to 20 seats, only one more than the NDP, and the party's share of the popular vote sank to its lowest level in nearly fifty years.
 Nixon had previously predicted 40 seats for his party, and decided to step down as leader after the election'.
 He formally resigned in 1972, remaining as interim leader until a permanent successor could be chosen.
 The convention was scheduled for October 1973.
 The Davis government was weakened by a series of corruption scandals.
 Nixon changed his mind about retirement and entered the leadership contest to succeed himself.
 He defeated Norman Cafik on the third ballot, and resumed his official duties as party leader and leader of the opposition.

 1975 election

 By the 1975 election, the Tories had been in power for thirty-two years.
-Nixon and the Liberals, along with Stephen Lewis and the Ontario New Democratic Party, led aggressive campaigns against Davis, with Nixon and Davis personally trading barbs.
-Polls taken shortly before the election showed the Liberals with a provincial lead.
+Nixon and the Liberals, along with Stephen Lewis and the Ontario New Democratic Party, led campaigns against Davis, with Nixon and Davis personally trading barbs.
+Polls taken two weeks before the election showed the Liberals with a 10-point lead.
+The resignation of federal finance Liberal minister John Turner eight days before provincial election, however, had a negative impact upon Nixon's provincial Liberals and has been blamed for costing Nixon's Liberals the election.

 The Tories were reduced to a minority government for the first time since 1945.
-While the Liberals increased their caucus from 20 to 35 seats, however, the NDP caucus increased from 19 to 38 seats, and became the Official Opposition for the first time since 1951.
+While the Liberals increased their caucus from 20 to 35 seats, the NDP caucus increased from 19 to 38 seats and became the Official Opposition for the first time since 1951.
 Due to the almost even split between opposition parties and the fact that both the Liberals and the NDP hoped to win the next election, the two opposition parties were unable and unwilling to form a coalition to replace the Conservatives, and the Davis government was able to survive.
 For the next two years, the NDP offered unofficial support to the Davis government on several issues.
 Nixon resigned as leader for a second time and was replaced by Stuart Smith in 1976.